 Safari and Game Adventures

-One of the top activities to do in Limpopo is going on a safari adventure.
 The province is home to some of South Africa's most renowned game reserves such as Kruger National Park, Mapungubwe National Park, and Marakele National Park.
 These parks offer guided game drives where visitors can spot the famous Big Five (lion, leopard, elephant, rhino, and buffalo) along with other diverse species including giraffes, zebras, antelopes, and more.

 Hiking and Outdoor Adventures

+There aren’t only animals to be seen, the scenery is above par.
 There are numerous hiking trails suitable for all levels of fitness that allow worldwide visitors to discover unique flora and fauna while taking in breathtaking views along the way.

 AllTrails alone has 125 hiking trails, mountain biking routes, backpacking trips and more for local and internationals to enjoy.